Kaiddd/Command-Prompt-Revamped/README.md

 1. Auto CLS : Automatically clears the console after every command for you.
 2. Clean Start : Skips the Microsoft Windows [Version.........] etc at startup.
 3. Skip Custom Warning : Removes the warning about the CTRL-C bug, and the notifier of the settings existence that is echo'd at startup.
+4. Color : Allows you to change cmd's start color

 More to come...
 (Probably)